Skip to main content

 Excellence award

-If you're interested in doing a PhD, you will need funding to cover fees, living costs and research costs.
+If you're interested in doing a Masters by Research or a PhD, you will need funding to cover fees, living costs and research costs.
 PhDs in the UK do not include a taught component and are usually 3-4 years if you study full-time.

-Options for funding through Durham University include our Doctoral Training partnerships, Durham Doctoral Scholarships (not available for 2023) and other scholarships.
+I do not have funding for PhD students unless you can see a specific advert on this page.
+Options for PhD funding through Durham University include our Doctoral Training partnerships, and other scholarships.
 Deadlines are usually in January and early preparation with multiple rounds of feedback is essential for a chance of success.
 This database might also be useful.

 There's information about a variety of postdoctoral fellowship opportunities here.
-Again, early preparation with multiple rounds of feedback is essential.
+Again, early preparation with multiple rounds of feedback is essential for success.

-I prioritise applications from range-country primatologists, and those which relate to and build on my own research.
+I prioritise applications from range-country primatologists, and those which relate to and build on my own research interests.
 I am particularly keen to work with qualitative social scientists interested in human-animal interactions and biodiversity conservation.

 • Dr Sarah Maya Rosen, ESRC post-doctoral fellowship 'Intersectional Forensic Anthropology: Shifting Our Methodological Paradigm'.
 October 2022-September 2023.